modrinth/docs/docs/details/contributing.md

 ### theseus (launcher)

-[theseus](https://github.com/modrinth/theseus) is the Tauri-based launcher letting users conveniently play any mod or modpack on Modrinth.
+[theseus](https://github.com/modrinth/theseus) is the Tauri-based launcher that lets users conveniently play any mod or modpack on Modrinth.
 It uses the Rust-based Tauri as the backend and Nuxt.js as the frontend.
 To get started, install [pnpm](https://pnpm.io) and [Rust](https://www.rust-lang.org/tools/install), then run the following commands:

 ```bash
 cd theseus_gui